 To determine if your team members are a good fit, the two questions you should be asking yourself on a quarterly basis are: (1) are the responsibilities that I hired this person to initially do the same responsibilities they are doing today, and if they aren’t, are they uniquely talented to fulfill those new responsibilities and (2) knowing what I know now, would I rehire this person?

 Overcoming Financial Hardship

-Lesson #1: Quickly scaling a SFR business is inefficient
+Lesson #1 From This Best Ever Conference Session: Quickly scaling an SFR business is inefficient

 Lesson #2: Be aware of where you are in a market cycle

 Matt Owens’ business also took a hit during the financial crisis of 2007-08.
 In hindsight, he realized that his success wasn’t based on a fantastic business model but a business model that only thrived during certain parts of the market cycle.
 His fix-and-flips were successful because the market was great for the fix-and-flips.
 When the market was no longer great for fix-and-flips, his company suffered.

 Now, he always makes sure the numbers would make sense on his fix-and-flip deals during any part of the market cycle.

 Lesson #3: Turn a negative addiction into a positive addiction

 Josh’s hardship wasn’t real estate related.
 He was discharged from the military, fell into drug addiction, and landed himself in prison.
 Eventually, he learned to turn his negative addiction towards drugs into a new addiction of working harder than everyone else in real estate investing and is about to complete his first active deal.